-Ola’s first teen book, Leon – Spit on the Mic, was published in March.
-It’s an inspiring tale of a 15-year-old with dreams of becoming a rap star.
+Ola’s first teen book, Leon – Spit on the Mic is an inspiring tale of a 15-year-old with dreams of becoming a rap star.
 It’s set in Lisson Green, the inner London council estate where Ola grew up.
-Her second novel, Rianna –The Tearful Dancer, is about a young girl living with a physically abusive father and it will be published in September.
+Her second novel, Rianna –The Tearful Dancer, is about a young girl living with a physically abusive father.

 Setting up her own business hasn’t proved difficult for Ola.
 “To be honest, finding out how the publishing industry functions has been harder – it has its own cycles and conventions.”

 She found start-up tips online and sought advice from her sister, owner-manager of a London-based lettings agent.
 She agrees that schoolchildren should be taught about running a business.
 “They should at least know the option exists for everyone – it isn’t exclusive.”

 She used her own money to fund her business, while being resourceful enabled her to minimise costs.
 “For example, I found an illustrator through Graduate Talent Pool, which enables young people to gain work experience.”